 As classic movies go, Jurassic Park is always right there near the top of the list.
-Short of maybe Star Wars it's one of the most definitive films of all time.
-The first film not only held the record as the highest grossing film of all time but did so well that it nearly quadrupled interest in paleontology and paleontologists.
-You know and love this franchise, but what behind the scenes facts and interesting Jurassic Park trivia is still out there to learn?
+Short of maybe Star Wars, it's one of the most definitive films of all time.
+The first film not only held the record as the highest grossing film of all time, but did so well that it nearly quadrupled interest in paleontology and paleontologists.
+You know and love this franchise, but what behind-the-scenes facts and interesting Jurassic Park trivia are still out there to learn?
 Read on to find out!

 The T. Rex Animatronic Was Incredibly Powerful in Real Life as Well as on Screen

 The T. Rex Coming Through the Glass in Jurassic Park Was an Accident

 Ariana Richards Got the Part of Lex in Jurassic Park with a Blood Curdling Scream

 The T. Rex Roar Was a Whole Medley of Animal Sounds

 The Spinosaurus in 'Jurassic Park III' Was the Largest Animatronic Ever BuiltPhoto: Jurassic Park III / Universal Pictures